cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should able to adjust every item they added to the shopping cart in the shopping cart page.
+- Users should be able to adjust every item they put into the shopping cart on the shopping cart page.

 Implementation:

 - Reuse the existed quantity form and javascript.
-- Edit the exist javascript to handle all buttons in the shopping cart page.
+- Edit the existing javascript to handle all buttons on the shopping cart page.
-- If quantity is zero, the item will be remove from the shopping cart.
+- If the quantity is zero, the selected item will remove from the shopping cart.

 <br>